-Being a photography mentor | Photofocus
+Being a photography mentor

 The thing is, we are all unique, we all approach life and photography differently.
 Ask yourself what is it that you CAN offer to help other photographers?
 There are plenty of mentors out there teaching the technical stuff but how many are helping with the creative side?
 This is where I found my space and my confidence (still working on that) to make my mentoring official.

 What do you have to offer that is uniquely you?
 Think about it.
 Do you love to help others?
 Are you passionate about one aspect or technique in photography?
-Are your portraits different than anyone else?
-Are you crazy about macro, infrared, event, wedding or other type of photography?
+Maybe your portraits are different from anyone else?
+Crazy about macro, infrared, event, wedding or other types of photography?
 Maybe it’s only one part of any of those.
 The thing is, your passion will show through, your enthusiasm in passing along what you’ve learned and what you know will infect your students.

 For me, the love of seeing others move forward along their path and using my different perspective, point of view and approach not only to photography but to life in general, were the things that I could focus on and help others with.